|West Coast Swing: An Appreciation|

 That's my favorite performance of that amazing Showcase dance.
 It is a re-performance of their 2012 US-Open winning dance.
 I actually prefer this repeat over the original winning performance--there's something about the extra-vibrant energy in this rendition.

 Some 7 years later--at the recent 2019 D-Townswing, Dusseldorf--they danced in a Jack&Jill competition to that same music.
-They pulled it together very well with a couple of echoes of their previous Showcase lifts; but Torri nixed any more lifts toward the end.
+They pulled it together very well as kind of homage with a couple of their previous Showcase lifts; but Torri nixed any more lifts toward the end.
 With lifts like those, this is high risk Jack and Jill.
-The audience knew and appreciated the significance of the risk this team took in this great performance. (~3m):
+The audience knew and appreciated the significance of the risk this team took in this performance. (~3m):

 In the context of the Showcase Division, though the following dance doesn't feature WCS patterns, it's a dramatic and stunning first place win in the Cabaret division at the Open Swing Dance Competition.
 In that Caberet division there you can dance anything except Swing which is an enriching idea because of the contrast it can give.
 In any case, you have to see this to believe it!